OttieOtter

 Royal Gorge Bridge Park

-We paid 20 bucks each to walk on the wooden-planked suspension bridge (956 feet above the Arkansas river) and ride the gondola across the canyon.
-My palms were sweating, when we boarded the gondolas.
-The ride is 2200 feet long and 1200 feet above the Arkansas river.
+We paid 20 bucks each to walk on the wooden-planked suspension bridge (956 feet above the Arkansas River) and ride the gondola across the canyon.
+My palms were sweating when we boarded the gondolas.
+The ride is 2200 feet long and 1200 feet above the Arkansas River.

 Royal Gorge Bridge